MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 <!-- ------------------------------ -->
-#### Changing HTML from the Elements tool doesn't save changes
+#### Changing the DOM tree in the Elements tool doesn't save changes

-You can make changes to the HTML content using the **Elements** tool, but your changes to the DOM tree aren't saved to disk, and only affect the current browser session.
+You can make changes to the HTML content using the DOM tree in the **Elements** tool, but your changes to the DOM tree aren't saved to disk, and only affect the current browser session.

-The following steps demonstrate that edits aren't preserved across page refreshes, if you don't use a workspace.
-We'll demonstrate this now so that you don't spend time later trying to figure out why it isn't working.
+The following steps demonstrate that edits in the DOM tree aren't preserved across page refreshes:

-1. Select the **Elements** tool.
+1. Continuing from above, select the **Elements** tool.

-1. Select and edit the text content of the `h1` element, which says `Workspaces Demo`, and replace it with `I Love Cake`.
+1. In the DOM tree, in the `<h1>` element, select the text string `DevTools Workspaces Demo`, delete it, type the text string `I Love Cake`, and then press **Enter**.
+The rendered webpage shows the new heading text:

    ![Attempting to change HTML from the DOM tree in the Elements tool](./index-images/workspaces-workspaces-demo-sources-page-h1.png)

-1. Open `~/Desktop/app/index.html` in a text editor.
-The change that you just made doesn't appear.
+1. Open the `index.html` file that's in your `app` directory in a text editor, such as Visual Studio Code.
+The change that you just made doesn't appear; the heading still reads "DevTools Workspaces Demo".

-1. Refresh the page.
-The page reverts to the original title.
+1. In the browser, refresh the demo page.
+The page reverts to the original heading, "DevTools Workspaces Demo", because the DOM tree with your edit was discarded, and the DOM was re-created from the unchanged `index.html` file in your `app` workspace directory.

 <!-- ------------------------------